iotexproject/ioConnect/README.md

 The `psa` and `crypto` folders primarily implement the Platform Security Architecture (PSA), which allows developers to use standardized and unified APIs to handle cryptography-related functions without concerning themselves with specific code implementation.

-​The `dids` folder mainly implements the functionality of the DID, DIDComm, and Verifiable Credential protocols, making it convenient for developers to handle operations related to these protocols.
+The `dids` folder mainly implements the functionality of the DID, DIDComm, and Verifiable Credential protocols, making it convenient for developers to handle operations related to these protocols.
 For example, developers can easily generate DID and DIDDoc information for their devices by calling methods provided by the DID component.
 They can also communicate with other devices using the DIDComm component.

 The `jose` folder mainly implements the JOSE protocol suite, including JWK, JWS, JWE, and others.